voltrue2/gracenode/README.md

 // now start the set up process gracenode.setup(function (error) {
     if (error) {
-        throw new Error('GraceNode failed to set up: ' + error);
+        throw new Error('gracenode failed to set up: ' + error);
     }
-    // GraceNode is ready to go
+    // gracenode is ready to go

 });
 ```